dmayer/idb/README.md

 gidb is a tool to simplify some common tasks for iOS pentesting and research.
 It is still a work in progress but already provides a bunch of (hopefully) useful commands.
 The goal was to provide all (or most) functionality for both, iDevices and the iOS simulator.
 For this, a lot is abstracted internally to make it work transparently for both environments.
 Although recently the focus has been more on suporting devices.

+## Getting Started
-Below is a a link to the [getting started guide](//github.com/dmayer/idb/wiki/Getting-started).
+Visit the [getting started guide](//github.com/dmayer/idb/wiki/Getting-started) on the wiki.
 Bug reports, feature requests, and contributions are more than welcome!

 ## Features